-USS San Antonio is currently undergoing a scheduled planned maintenance availability period at Earl Shipyard in Portsmouth, Va.
+USS San Antonio is currently homeported at Naval Station Norfolk in Norfolk, Va.
 This ship is the first amphibious transport dock of the twelve-ship San Antonio class.

 Named for the city of San Antonio, USS San Antonio incorporates advanced performance and war fighting technologies that will enhance the fleet's operational flexibility and ability to support emerging concepts such as Sea Power 21, Operational Maneuver from the Sea (OMFTS) and Ship-to-Objective Maneuver (STOM).
 Among the advanced features that distinguish San Antonio are composite-material Advanced Enclosed Mast/Sensor systems; state-of-the-art C4ISR and self-defense systems; a Shipboard wide Area Network (SWAN) "information superhighway;" and improved habitability for embarked Sailors and Marines.
 Northrop Grumman Ship Systems in Avondale, La., and Pascagoula, Miss., constructed LPD 17.